 Accident Report Forms

-The form of all written accident reports must be approved by the department and the Department of Public Safety.
+The form of all written accident reports must be approved by the Department of Public Safety.
 A person who is required to file a written accident report must report on the appropriate form and must disclose all information required by the form unless the information is not available.

 Open Alcohol Container Law